 In military terminology the term ‘Zero Hour’ denotes the designated time at which a planned attack is launched; the moment infantry go over the top to begin their assault.
 ‘Z Day’ is the day selected for the offensive action.
 There is a specific Zero Hour and Z Day which stands out firmly from all others in the annals of British military history; 7.30 am, 1 July 1916.

-In this book the author, with 10-years of research, sets out to chronicle in greater detail than ever before the story of XIII Corps and the successful assaults by 30th and 18th Divisions.
-As the only Corps to achieve all of its objectives for Z Day, the book seeks to determine why this success was attained, when so many other units along the front barely crossed No-Man’s-Land.
-Using previously unseen material and utilising untold accounts he analyses the build-up, preparations, intelligence, weapons, tactics, training, rehearsals and attack undertaken at Zero Hour, Z Day between the villages of Maricourt and Mametz.
+In this series of books the author, with 14-years of research, sets out to chronicle in greater detail than ever before the story of 1 July 1916.
+Using previously unseen material from British and German archives and utilising untold accounts he analyses the build-up, preparations, intelligence, weapons, tactics, training, rehearsals and attack undertaken at Zero Hour, Z Day.

 'When this book [Volume I] was delivered, I was more than impressed; I was staggered.
 I can say no more than the whole book is a remarkably, superb, informative product.'
 Martin Middlebrook (Military Historian and author of The First Day on the Somme).